TITLE 8: AGRICULTURE AND ANIMALS

 d) Container locations shall comply with the following distance requirements:

-e) Offices or buildings integral to the agri-chemical business are exempt from the minimum distance requirement.
+e) Offices or buildings integral to the agrichemical business are exempt from the minimum distance requirement.
 Excluded from the distance requirement are those installations installed prior to July 1, 2003.
-The Department will permit replacement storage tanks to be installed.
+The Department will approve replacement storage tanks to be installed.
 A replacement tank may be of a larger capacity.
 Replacement tanks must meet all requirements of this Part with the exception of subsection (d).
 The provisions concerning replacement of tanks applies specifically to installations installed prior to July 1, 2003.
+Notwithstanding the other provisions of this Section, the Department shall not require evidence of a county zoning permit or approval of the municipal governing body in the case of replacement of anhydrous ammonia storage vessels of equal or lesser static volume.

 g) Container storage areas shall be accessible to emergency vehicles and personnel.